Disputed territories of northern Iraq: Nineveh Governorate

 Nineveh Governorate includes Aqra District and the northern part of Al-Shikhan District, which have been under Kurdish control since 1991, later, even the three districts of the Nineveh Plains of Assyrian, Yazidi and Shabak population as well as Sinjar town and Tel Afar District of mixed Arab and Yazidi population.
 Sinjar District and northern parts of Tel Afar District and Nineveh Plains is currently under the control of federal government of Iraq, as are most of Al-Hamdaniya (also called Bakhdida), Tel Kaif Districts, and everything else in the Governorate north of the Tigris River.

 Erbil Governorate

 The disputed territories include Makhmur District which has been separated from the rest of the governorate since 1991.
-As of the 2017 Iraqi–Kurdish conflict, the district is contested between the federal government and KRG.
+Since the 2017 Iraqi–Kurdish conflict, the district is controlled entirely by the federal government.